 In that book, Josh Kaufman describes his research into the field of Rapid Skill Acquisition (RSA) and shows us how he used the principles to teach himself the basics of Ruby programming and web development with Sinatra and other creative skills.

 After failing to improve fast enough for my liking and almost gave up on learning web development, I suspended my disbelief and applied the principles when I decided to take another stab at learning Ruby, Rails and related technologies.

 Since then, I’ve built Ruby gems and released Rails apps I’m proud of.

 And I’ve applied the same principles to learning various other skills, including Copywriting, Marketing Automation and Data Analysis.

-Here’s a quick rundown of the 10 major principles of Rapid Skill Acquisition that’s mentioned in the book, plus another principle that I believe makes the entire concept of RSA complete.
+Here’s a quick rundown of the 10 major principles of that’s mentioned in the book, plus an additional principle that I believe makes the entire concept complete.

 …it’s important to remember that RSA principles help you train to become an amateur faster so that you can enjoy the proverbial 10,000 hours of practice required to become an world class expert in any field.

 I invite you to look back at your schooling days.
 In high school and college, you were required to complete several projects for grades.
 If I were a betting man…

 I’d bet $1 you completed most of the projects, $5 you hated the idea of working on yet another project whenever a new one was assigned, $10 you waited until the last possible minute to complete them.